njng2/NAT20/README.md

 First create a .env file in the frontend folder.
 Add the following line in the .env file:

 `REACT_APP_API_URL='http://localhost:8000'`

+After saving the .env file, you are now ready to build the project.

 ### `npm run build`
 Builds the app for production to the `build` folder, and copies this folder into the Backend Folder.